CWEzio/Notes/linux/Ubuntu_env_setup.md

     ```
     sudo apt install tmux
     ```
+> Ubuntu 20.04 does not provide the latest version `Tmux`.
+Build it from source follow [the official guide](https://github.com/tmux/tmux/wiki/Installing).

 2. Install xclip with (to enable clip to system's clipboard with tmux):
     ```
     sudo apt install xclip